Principles of presentations and demonstrations in sales

 • Failing to have contingency plans for technical failures or unexpected questions.

-• Misconception: Closing the sale is the most important part.
+• Misconception: Closing is the most important part of the sale.
 Correction: While closing is crucial, the entire sales process matters.
-Poor prospecting or objection handling can lead to lost sales, and follow-up is key for repeat business.
+Poor needs analysis or objection handling can undermine the close.

 Frequently Asked Questions